juvalen/ngjnx/README.md

 `$ curl localhost/whatever` (dumps local content from /var/www/html)

-The IP address of the **reverse** box could be retrieved from host using:
+The IP address of the **reverse** box could be retrieved at host using:

 `$ vagrant ssh reverse -c "ip address show enp0s8 | grep 'inet ' | sed -e 's/^.*inet //' -e 's/\/.*$//'"`

-provided the interface used in the box is **enp0s8**, fact to be retrieved from the machine.
+provided the interface used in the box is **enp0s8**, fact to be retrieved from the box.

 ### Certificate for https
 It was generated a self signed certificate in localhost at development time with:

 `$ openssl req -x509 -newkey rsa:4096 -keyout cert.key -out cert.pem -days 365 -subj "/C=ES/ST=Madrid/L=Madrid/O=IT/CN=ubuntu-xenial"`

-which produced both `cert.key` and `cert.pem` with no passphrase, and was copied to `/vagrant/files`
+which produced both `cert.key` and `cert.pem` with no passphrase, and were copied to `/vagrant/files`

 ## logproxy: Privoxy proxy for log analysis